aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/multisig_account.md

 ## Function `create_transaction_with_hash`

-Create a multisig transaction with a transaction hash instead of the full payload.
-This means the payload will be stored off chain for gas saving.
-Later, during execution, the executor will need to provide the full payload, which will be validated against the hash stored on-chain.
+Create a multisig transaction with a transaction hash instead of the full payload.<br/> This means the payload will be stored off chain for gas saving.
+Later, during execution, the executor will need<br/> to provide the full payload, which will be validated against the hash stored on&#45;chain.

 <pre><code>public entry fun create_transaction_with_hash(owner: &amp;signer, multisig_account: address, payload_hash: vector&lt;u8&gt;)<br/></code></pre>